Guotepauc/Guotepauc/Learning/README.md

 ![Intelligence Analysis course review](../assets/course-review-intelligence-analysis.svg)

+**Level:** Introductory to intermediate
+**Duration:** 5 h 11 min
+**Focus:** General intelligence analysis
+**Perspective:** Primarily military and law enforcement
+**Practical content:** Quizzes, assignments, a HUMINT scenario, and a final written analysis

-A progressive introduction to the intelligence cycle, analytical techniques, collection disciplines, source evaluation, and intelligence dissemination.
+A progressive course covering the intelligence cycle, analytical techniques, collection disciplines, source evaluation, and intelligence dissemination.

-**Best suited for:** learners entering intelligence analysis and practitioners seeking a structured review of general intelligence methods.
-**My verdict:** useful for understanding foundations shared by military, law-enforcement, physical-threat, OSINT, and cyber-intelligence disciplines, but not a dedicated Cyber Threat Intelligence course.
+Although several methodological concepts are transferable to CTI, OSINT, and corporate threat analysis, this is a general intelligence-analysis course and not a Cyber Threat Intelligence specialization.

 <details>
 <summary><strong>Open the complete course review →</strong></summary>